eerimoq/detools/README.rst

 operations.
 Adds a custom header, so it is not compatible with original `HDiffPatch`_ implementation as of today.

+- See `HDiffPatch`_ for characteristics.

+- Suitable for large files.

+- Often slightly smaller patches than bsdiff.

 Project homepage: https://github.com/eerimoq/detools

 Documentation: http://detools.readthedocs.org/en/latest